 Pasta shells filled with spinach and ricotta cheese

-In a separate bowl mix the ricotta cheese with 3/4 (180g) of the grated cheese, another pinch of nutmeg and add the spinach.
+- In a separate bowl mix the ricotta cheese with 3/4 (180g) of the grated cheese, another pinch of nutmeg and add the spinach.
 Mix well.
+Season if necessary.

-Prepare the baking dish (20cm x 30cm) and start filling the shells with roughly about a tbsp of cheese and spinach mixture until you have finished all shells and the cheese.
+- Prepare the baking dish (20cm x 30cm) and start by spooning half of the tomato sauce as a first layer at the bottom of the dish.
+Fill the shells with roughly about a tbsp of cheese and spinach mixture until you have finished all shells and the cheese.

-Half way through, take the dish out and sprinkle the remaining (90g) of the grated cheese.
+- Halfway through, take the dish out and sprinkle the remaining (90g or add more if you wish) of the grated cheese.
 Place back in the oven and bake till nice and golden brown.

-When finish baking take out of the oven and serve with a light sprinkle of Parmesan on top.
+- When finish baking take out of the oven and serve with a light sprinkle of Parmesan on top.
+Enjoy!!